huggingface/hub-docs/docs/hub/sample-factory.md

 `pip install sample-factory`

-SF is known to work on Linux and macOS.
+SF is known to work on Linux and MacOS.
 There is no Windows support at this time.

 ## Loading models from the Hub
 ### Using load_from_hub